Robert A. Blecker: Professional Activity

-Blecker is a member of the editorial boards of the International Review of Applied Economics, Review of Keynesian Economics, European Journal of Economics and Economic Policies: Intervention, Investigación Económica (published by the UNAM Faculty of Economics in Mexico City), and Metroeconomica.
+Blecker was a member of the editorial boards of the International Review of Applied Economics, Review of Keynesian Economics, European Journal of Economics and Economic Policies: Intervention, Investigación Económica (published by the UNAM Faculty of Economics in Mexico City), and Metroeconomica.

 Blecker is perhaps best known for his work on the theory of demand-led growth in open economies, starting with his article in the Cambridge Journal of Economics in 1989.
 This article showed the possibility of both wage-led and profit-led demand regimes based on a country's exposure to international competition, parallel to a similar analysis for closed economies published around the same time by Amit Bhaduri and Stephen Marglin.